gnarmis/rocketship/README.md

 - start building your project

-- modify app function in config/boot.rb to map your apps to the routes
+- modify your app routes in `config.ru`

 - `rackup config.ru` to start it